ProjectEvergreen/project-evergreen/README.md

 A frontend repository designed for lean, performant, and sustainable web applications.
 Inspired by the [Poylmer](https://www.polymer-project.org/) project.

 ## Overview
-The mission of **Project Evergreen** is to provide a future-forward, standards complient, web application blueprint for building dynamic, performant, and evergreen (naturally) web applications that are designed to be easy to understand and intuitive to use by both users and developers.
+The mission of **Project Evergreen** is to provide future-forward, standards complient resources for building dynamic, performant, and evergreen web applications that are designed to be easy to understand and intuitive to use by both users and developers.

-_Be easy to write, be easy to maintain, and be easy to deploy.
-Our users will appreciate it._
 > This repo stands as a general issue / feature tracker.

 ### State of the Web